Rangi42/polishedcrystal/FAQ.md

 * Bill's grandpa lives in Goldenrod City and gives you one of each Evolution stone.
 Also, certain trainers will call you up to give you stones, just like in regular Crystal.
 The Celadon Dept. Store sells several evolution stones and the Linking Cord.

+### My Pokémon is a different color, is it shiny?

+There's usually only a 1 in 4,096 chance to encounter a shiny Pokémon (which can be raised with the Shiny Charm or using the Masuda method), and they'll be marked with a star next to their name.
+You're probably noticing the effect of the **IVs vary colors** option (see below).

+### Why is shiny Gyarados gold?
+Is the red Gyarados shiny?

+I like the anime explanation that red Gyarados was forced to rapidly evolve from a Magikarp and kept its previous red coloration.
+So here, red Gyarados is a variant form, with its own color and different sprite.
+It's shiny locked, meaning it can't be shiny.
+Shiny Gyarados are gold, like shiny Magikarp.

 ### Where do I get Silver/Gold Leaves?

 Silver Leaves are like Shards in future generations: they can be given to Move Tutors to learn moves.
 Wild Oddish and Gloom have a 50% chance of holding Silver Leaves, and there are some hidden on the ground in Ilex Forest.

 Gold Leaves can be given to the Move Maniac in Cianwood City to relearn moves.
 Wild Bellsprout and Weepinbell have a 50% chance of holding Gold Leaves, and there are some hidden on the ground in Yellow Forest.

 ### Where do I get this TM/HM?